 An important principle underpinning the South African approach to water resources management is that the national government, through the Minister and the Department of Water Affairs, acts as the custodian of South Africa's water resources.
 However, it also recognises that people at all levels in society should participate in planning and decision-making about the use of water resources in order to ensure that social, economic and environmental needs are met.
-This led to a three-tier water management system being implemented in SA.
-The first tier is represented by the Policy and Regulation Branch of the national department of Water Affairs and Forestry (DWAF P&R).
-The second tier is represented by the Operations Branch (Cluster & Regional Offices) of the Department of Water Affairs and Forestry (DWAF Operations/Ops) as well as the to be established Catchment Management Agencies (CMAs).
-At the third tier, one finds a number of different local institutions and organisations, organisations such as water boards, industries and local authorities.
+This led to a three-tier water management system being implemented in SA namely:

+- A first tier represented by the Policy and Regulation Branch of the national department of Water Affairs and Forestry (DWAF P&R). - A second tier represented by the Operations Branch (Cluster & Regional Offices) of the Department of Water Affairs and Forestry (DWAF Ops) as well as the to be established Catchment Management Agencies (CMAs). - A third tier, consisting of a number of different local institutions and organisations, organisations such as water boards, industries and local authorities.

 It is recognised that establishing these institutions and building their capacity and infrastructure to function effectively may take a long time.
 Therefore, while the new water management institutions, such as CMAs, are being established, DWAF Ops is being restructured to perform, in the interim, the water management functions on behalf of these new institutions.